aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

  Bernie is a 1996 movie from French director and actor Albert Dupontel.
 ```

-Let's see an example where the search is not working the expected result:
+Let's see an example where the search is not working so well:

 ```
 Enter your search query (or type 'ESC' to exit) and then press 'RETURN':